Graph Query Language: Official ISO standard

+GQL project organisation

 The GQL project is led by Stefan Plantikow (who was the first lead engineer of Neo4j's Cypher for Apache Spark project) and Stephen Cannan (Technical Corrigenda editor of SQL).
 They are also the editors of the initial early working drafts of the GQL specification.

 As originally motivated, the GQL project aims to complement the work of creating an implementable normative natural-language specification with supportive community efforts that enable contributions from those who are unable or uninterested in taking part in the formal process of defining a JTC 1 International Standard.
 In July 2019 the Linked Data Benchmark Council (LDBC) agreed to become the umbrella organization for the efforts of community technical working groups.
 The Existing Languages and the Property Graph Schema working groups formed in late 2018 and early 2019 respectively.
 A working group to define formal denotational semantics for GQL was proposed at the third GQL Community Update in October 2019.